 Fixed assets are stated at cost less accumulated depreciation.
 Fixed assets are comprised of Computers and Software, Leasehold Improvements and Furniture and Fixtures.
 Depreciation is calculated using the straight-line method over the estimated useful life of the assets.
-Computers and software have an estimated useful life of three years and for Leasehold Improvements and Furniture and Fixtures have an estimated useful life of approximately seven years.
+Computers and software have an estimated useful life of three years.
+Furniture and Fixtures have an estimated useful life of approximately seven years.
+Leasehold improvements are amortized over the lesser of the estimated life of the asset and the lease term (approximately seven years).